MicrosoftDocs/well-architected/well-architected/resiliency/backup-and-recovery.md

 *Disaster recovery* is the process of restoring application functionality after a catastrophic loss.

 In cloud environments, we acknowledge up front that failures happen.
 Instead of trying to prevent failures altogether, the goal is to minimize the effects of a single failing component.
 Testing is one way to minimize these effects.
-Automate testing your applications where possible, but you need to be prepared for when they fail.
+You should automate testing of your applications where possible, but you also need to be prepared for when they fail.
 When a failure happens, having backup and recovery strategies becomes important.

 Your tolerance for reduced functionality during a disaster is a business decision that varies from one application to the next.
 It might be acceptable for some applications to be temporarily unavailable, or partially available with reduced functionality or delayed processing.
 For other applications, any reduced functionality is unacceptable.